doug-jamie-canning/iris/README.md

 For the files k_means_iris_July_29_2019.py and k_means_iris_July_29_2019.png
 Using the iris dataset, an unsupervised learning model is created using K-Means.
 K-Means is a clustering algorithm.
 It does not use a training dataset and it doesn't normally know the outcomes, therefore, the dataset isn't labeled and there is no acceptance of a target value during the creation of the clustering algorithm.
 K-Means is highly scalable, but is best used for datasets that have a smaller number of clusters with linearly separable data that is proportional in size.

+For the files k_means_without_labels_iris_July_30_2019.py and k_means_without_labels_iris_July_30_2019.png
+Using the iris dataset, an unsupervised learning model is created using K-Means.
+The scatter plot has a data reduction to two-dimensions using Principal Component Analysis (PCA).
+This exercise shows the student how data might look in different dimensions, so that one can gain experience in unsupervised learning with datasets.
+In this example, the Virginica and Versicolor classes are not easily identifiable clusters.